-The V4C network has hosts a number of gatherings to bring together network partners and affiliates, as well as the broader video for change field.
+The Video4Change Networks hosts a number of convenings to bring together partners and affiliates, as well as the broader Video for Change field.
+These gatherings aim to:

-- share skills and resources
+- Share skills and resources

-- further develop best practices in impact media
+- Further develop best practices in impact media

-On 24 and 25 March 2014, twelve video activists from Java, came together for the first V4C gathering in Indonesia.
+On 24 and 25 March 2014, twelve video activists from Java, came together for the first Video4Change gathering in Indonesia.
 There they shared their experiences in making videos for social change, with a particular focus on creating and assessing impact.
 Participants discussed definitions and understandings of impact and it’s indicators based on their varied knowledge, experiences and contexts.
-While past V4C materials and research findings were used as guidelines, we found that self-definition was crucial to keeping the process more realistic and reachable.
+While past Video4Change (V4C) materials and research findings were used as guidelines, we found that self-definition was crucial to keeping the process more realistic and reachable.

 WITNESS and their partners, SONKE and STEPS, co-organised a gathering of 25 video activists from Sub-Saharan Africa in Cape Town, South Africa from 3-5 March 2014.
 According to WITNESS the gathering aimed to create a space for video activists to share experiences, network, inspire and learn from one another and foster collaboration.
 Furthermore, these activists and their groups are supported to stay connected through the global V4C (Video-for-Change) network, as well as through our new regional Video-for-Change community.